Funding is available for up to 50% of land management projects in areas of high ecological value

 “Critically, these works must serve to protect and enhance land area nationally recognised as having high ecological significance.

 “Therefore, eligibility is dependent on having Matters of National Environmental Significance on, or in close proximity, to your property.
 Funding of up to fifty percent of the project cost can be negotiated for those who are eligible and we are encouraging land managers to contact us directly with regards to this.”

 Funding is provided through the Australian Government National Landcare Programme and is being distributed by Reef Catchments in the Mackay Whitsunday Isaac NRM region, which extends from Clairview in the south to just below Bowen in the north.

 Land managers in the plains and ranges of the region with remnant bush are a high priority for the program.

-For more information and to check your eligibility contact Reef Catchments:
+Please contact Reef Catchments for more information and to check your eligibility.

 This project is proudly supported by Reef Catchments, through funding from the Australian Government National Landcare Programme – inland.